SwayamBorateIIT/catsoop/ANALYTICS_PROJECT_PROPOSAL.md

 We propose to build a **course analytics dashboard** for instructors.
 It will read the activity data CAT-SOOP already produces, organise it into a form suited to analysis, and present it as a set of clear views — course overview, module-wise progress, question difficulty, individual student progress, and a list of students who may need attention.

-The system will sit alongside CAT-SOOP rather than inside it.
-CAT-SOOP remains the authoritative source of all data, and we will change almost nothing in it.
+The dashboard will be built **into CAT-SOOP itself** as a new set of pages within the course, using the platform's existing login and permissions.
+Only the heavy calculation runs outside, on a schedule.
+CAT-SOOP remains the authoritative source of all data, and no file in the platform's own source code is modified.

 ---